 Positive psychology is one of the newest branches of psychology to emerge.
-This particular area of psychology focuses on human prospering.
+This particular area of psychology focuses on how to help human beings prosper and lead healthy, happy lives.
 While many other branches of psychology tend to focus on dysfunction and abnormal behavior, positive psychology is centered on helping people become happier.

 Martin Seligman and Mihaly Csikszentmihalyi describe positive psychology in the following way: "We believe that a psychology of positive human functioning will arise that achieves a scientific understanding and effective interventions to build thriving in individuals, families, and communities."

-Over the last ten years or so, general interest in positive psychology has grown.
+Over the last ten years or so, general interest in positive psychology has grown tremendously.
 Today, more and more people are searching for information on how they can become more fulfilled and achieve their full potential.
+Interest in the topic has also increased on college campuses.
 In 2006, Harvard's course on positive psychology became the university's most popular class.
 In order to understand the field of positive psychology, it is essential to start by learning more about its history, major theories and applications.

 The History of Positive Psychology

 "Before World War II, psychology had three distinct missions: curing mental illness, making the lives of all people more productive and fulfilling, and identifying and nurturing high talent," Seligman wrote in 2005.
 Shortly after WWII, the primary focus of psychology shifted to the first priority: treating abnormal behavior and mental illness.
 During the 1950s, humanist thinkers such as Carl Rogers, Erich Fromm, and Abraham Maslow helped renew interest in the other two areas by developing theories that focused on happiness and the positive aspects of human nature.